BlackCheppun/sunny/README.md

-#SunnySide - front-end test for BWB
+# SunnySide - front-end test for BWB
-Frameworks used in this project  : #Tailwind #React
+Frameworks used in this project  : # Tailwind and React

 To run this project :